manuelbassani/teched2025-XP264/exercises/ex0/README.md

 </tbody>
 </table>

-The students can pick and choose any available kyma cluster region from the following list:
+The students can pick and choose any available kyma cluster region environment the following list:

 | Account Name              | Type        |                                                                                                                                Description |
 | :------------------------ | :---------: | :------------------------------------------------------------------------------------------------------------------------ |